What is South Korea Famous for?

 Warning: this is a cesspool of conspiracy theories, so set aside some time if you decide to jump down this rabbit hole.

 After many months of nationwide protests and petitions, former President Park was tried and found guilty in 2018.
-She’s now been fined over $16 million USD and spending 24 years in prison to pay for her crimes.
+She’s now been fined over $16 million USD and is spending 24 years in prison to pay for her crimes.

 * Cover photo by Dame Cacao